FraSharp/Oxy-ify/README.md

 # Oxy-ify

-# THE PROJECT IS ARCHIVED
-For more info check [here](https://forum.xda-developers.com/showpost.php?p=83550327&postcount=294)

 Oxy-ify is a fantastic Magisk Module that will turn your Android phone into a OnePlus device by adding:

 - Oxygen OS media sounds;
-- Oxygen OS apps (Camera, Gallery, Sound and Screen Recorder, Weather);
+- Oxygen OS apps (Camera, Gallery, Sound and Screen Recorder, Weather, Calculator);
 - OnePlus Widget;
 - OnePlus Wallpapers;
 - OnePlus Slate font.